 The island is accessible via boat or direct flight from Manila or El Nido.

-A flight takes about 1.5-hour to Busuanga Airport and another 30-minute drive to town.
-A flight in high season would cost you about 90 USD per person.
+A flight takes about 1.5 hours to Busuanga Airport, and it’s another 30 minutes to town by car.
+A flight in high season should cost you about 90 USD per person.

-The overnight ferry from Manila takes 11 hours but only sails on Thursdays and Sundays.
+The other option is to take the overnight ferry from Manila.
+This journey takes 11 hours and only leaves on Thursdays and Sundays.

-Hotels in Coron are available for every kind of budget, however, traveling on a tight budget limits your choices drastically.
-The best place to stay is in town; this has the most options with the only downside that you won’t have any beach near your hotel.
+Hotels in Coron are available for every kind of budget; however, traveling on a tight budget limits your choices drastically.
+The best place to stay is in town, as it has the most options, with the only downside being that you won’t have any beach near your hotel.